 - Very thinly slice cucumbers and onion (cut in half), about 1/16" or 1.5mm thick, where you can almost see through the slices.
 A mandoline makes really easy work of this.

 - Place cucumbers and onion in strainer and sprinkle with about 1 teaspoon salt and toss to coat.
 Let sit over a bowl or clean sink at least 30 minutes, but preferably an hour or more, so excess water can drain.
 If you don't do this the cucumbers won't soften as they should, and your salad can end up very watery.

-- Once cucumbers and onions have softened, lightly rinse and squeeze out any excess water, allowing to drain on a paper towel while you make the dressing.
+- Once cucumbers and onions have softened, lightly rinse (can skip if you like a saltier salad) and squeeze out any excess water, allowing to drain on a paper towel or clean kitchen towel while you make the dressing.

 - In a large container or bowl, mix together sour cream, sugar, vinegar, dill, chives and garlic.

 - Add in cucumber and onion and toss to coat evenly.

 - Season to taste with salt and pepper.
 If you want it tangier, add a touch of vinegar, if less tangy or sweeter, a touch of sugar.